If you’re comparing online dermatologists, you should know that this review isn’t like the other YoDerm reviews out there.

 YoDerm Review: Advantages of an Online Dermatologist

-As I mentioned above, one of the major advantages of using YoDerm is the extra care they take in identifying the cheapest pharmacy for you to fill your prescription.
+As I mentioned above, one of the major advantages of using a YoDerm online dermatologist is the extra care they take in identifying the cheapest pharmacy for you to fill your prescription.

 Neither my hometown dermatologist nor the receptionist at his office ever went so far as to do that.

-Costco is well-known to have some of the cheapest RX prices around (and a lot of people don’t know you don’t need a membership to fill prescriptions at the Costco pharmacy!)
+Costco is well known for having some of the cheapest RX prices around (and a lot of people don’t know you don’t need a membership to fill prescriptions at the Costco pharmacy!)

 Another major advantage I found using YoDerm is the consultation is a flat rate of $59.